kostis-init/CP-LLMs-ICL/README.md

 Open the [configuration file](llms4cp/in_context_config.py) and set the following:

 - **API keys** for LLM platforms (e.g., `OPENAI_API_KEY`).
+    - Only one key is required, depending on the LLM used.
+For example, for OpenAI's models fill only `OPENAI_API_KEY`.
 - **MODEL**: Which LLM to use for generating the CP models (e.g., `gpt-3.5-turbo`).
 - **NUM_EXAMPLES**: Number of examples to add to the context (e.g., `4`).
 - **EXAMPLES_SELECTOR**: Method for selecting examples (e.g., `static`).